blittable/rustup/src/lessons/lesson_nineteen/README.md

 4 - All the major browsers support WASM, but for those that do not [wasm2js](https://github.com/WebAssembly/binaryen) is a library to convert wasm to js

+Regarding the threading model, if you actually try to spawn a thread then it will panic, because wasm is single-threaded only right now.

+However, most "thread-specific" things like Mutex, Arc, and atomics will work just fine.

+They'll compile down into an efficient single-threaded implementation so it's only really spawning a thread which isn't supported right now.

 _______
 ## The Bleeding Edge: Wasmtime and WASI